-The next event will begin from Kathmandu on April 12th 2014.
-Itinerary of the 2014 race here.
+The next event will begin in Kathmandu on 18th October 2015.
+2016 date will be announced before 1st June.

 “Well what can I say but simply another mind blowing tough adventure in the majestic Mustang region of Nepal…” – Holly Rush, UK writing in Runner’s Life.

-Watch a 3 minute video from the first Mustang Trail Race:
+Watch a 3 minute video from the first Mustang Trail Race in 2013: